Patrick Drake and Robin Scorpio: 2009–12

 Robin and Patrick host Thanksgiving dinner for the family at their new house.
 Though Patrick is initially kept in the dark, Robin plots with Kristina Davis (Lexi Ainsworth) and Molly Lansing (Haley Pullos) to set up their mother, Alexis Davis with Robin's Uncle Mac.
 Robin tells a skeptical Sam that the two guests of honor had very obvious chemistry at Maxie's "nonwedding" to Damian Spinelli (Bradford Anderson).
 But Alexis and Mac realize something is afoot and tell the girls it is a waste of time.
 Matt also attends the dinner, unexpectedly bringing along Dr. Lisa Niles (Brianna Brown), an ex-girlfriend of Patrick's who is town.
 Patrick gives her a warm hug and Robin, though surprised, tells Lisa she is welcome.
 Maxie, nursing influenza, misses the family event.

 Robin counsels Elizabeth Webber (Rebecca Herbst), who is having a secret affair with Nikolas Cassadine, but is engaged to Lucky Spencer (Jonathan Jackson), to be truthful about how she feels.

-In 2009 Patrick's former college girlfriend comes to town and the two strike up a flirtation; when Robin and Patrick start to have problems Robin begins to pull away from him.
-A few months later Robin decides to go to Africa despite Patrick's protestations.
+In 2009 Patrick's former college girlfriend, Dr. Lisa Niles, comes to town and the two strike up a flirtation; when Robin and Patrick start to have problems Robin begins to pull away from him.
+A few months later Robin decides to go to Africa despite Patrick's protests.
 In July 2010 while Robin is in Africa, Patrick gets drunk with Lisa after a successful surgery and the two have a one-night stand; Patrick immediately feels guilty and realizes his love for Robin when she comes home from Africa a few days early.
 The trouble continues when Carly Corinthos Jacks overhears Patrick and Lisa talking about their one night stand and counsels Patrick to keep it secret from Robin.
 Matters go from bad to worse when Lisa begins exhibiting strange behavior and even breaks into Patrick and Robin's house and cuts her face out of their wedding picture.

 After being kidnapped by Lisa, Robin discovers Patrick's affair with Lisa and leaves him, completely heartbroken.
 However, when Lisa's obsession with Patrick spirals out of control to the extent where she attempts to murder Robin on several occasions, Robin and Patrick band together for Emma's sake to expose Lisa, and begin taking steps to repair their relationship.
 After the death of Jake Spencer, Robin apologizes for holding his betrayal against him for so long and asks him to come home so they can be a family again.

 On February 21, 2012, Robin Scorpio-Drake died in an explosion at the hospital.
 Staying true to her medical oath she went into the lab to retrieve the serum for Jason Morgan's protocol.
 Patrick watched helplessly as the lab exploded with his wife trapped inside.
 The first person he told was her mother Anna.